DallanQ/tiny_towns/QA.md

 [cottage]-[well]-[cottage] = Does not work.

 [placing-and-replacing-buildings-grove-university-a](https://boardgamegeek.com/thread/2212069/placing-and-replacing-buildings-grove-university-a)
+> When you are instructed by Grove University or Architect's Guild to place or replace a building, if you choose to place a building such as the Bank or Factory, do you still put a resource cube on it?

+Yes, when you replace with Architect's Guild you still follow any construction requirements for things like Bank and Factory.

+> Specific to Architect's Guild: can you chose to "replace" a building with one of the same kind?

+You cannot replace a building with one of the same kind, but you could do this: Replace a Bank (with a glass) with an Almshouse.
+Replace an Almshouse with a Bank (with glass or any other resource).
+So if you are looking for a way to switch up the resource on Factory or Bank, this is a valid way to do it.
+On a different note, the number of buildings you replace can be anywhere from 0 to 2.

 [solo-fortune-what-s-a-round](https://boardgamegeek.com/thread/2515194/solo-fortune-what-s-a-round)

 [block-placement](https://boardgamegeek.com/thread/2128686/block-placement)
+> Can there be more than one block per square?

+No, each square can only hold one resource cube at a time.

+> Once a square has a building, can you still put blocks in it?

+No, once a building is constructed in a square, you cannot place any more resource cubes in that square.

 [scoring-multiples-of-same-building-farm-chapel-and](https://boardgamegeek.com/thread/2201817/scoring-multiples-of-same-building-farm-chapel-and)
+> Can I reuse cottages when scoring multiples of the same building?
+> Example: If I have 6 cottages fed by 2 farms would I score 24 pts (each farm feeding any 4 cottages for 12 pts), or 18 pts (one farm feeds 4 cottages for 12 pts and the other farm feeds the remaining two cottages for 6 pts).

+First you check the individual condition for each building.
+In the case of cottages just check "is it fed or not".
+It doesn't matter how many farms can feed it.
+In your example: So for each cottage you check- is it fed?
+If so, then add 3 points.
+So if you have 6 cottages and they are all fed, then you'd get 18 points.

 [barret-castle-question](https://boardgamegeek.com/thread/2205749/barret-castle-question)

 [greenhouse-with-single-cottage](https://boardgamegeek.com/thread/2267823/greenhouse-with-single-cottage)
+> Greenhouse specifies it feeds one contiguous group of cottages.
+If there is two single cottage (not contiguous) and two greenhouses, would those cottages be considered fed with each greenhouse feeding one cottage.
+Or do you have to have 2+ contiguous cottages for them to be fed at all?

+Generally, each building in Tiny Towns has a single application.
+So both Cottages are fed because each of the two Greenhouses- feeding a group (as small as 1) of contiguous Cottages, is feeding a separate group.

 [clarification-on-the-bakery](https://boardgamegeek.com/thread/2537758/clarification-on-the-bakery)
+> If I build a Factory and a Farm adjacent to one (same) Bakery.
+Do I score 6 points or 3 points for the bakery?

+You would score 3 points for the Bakery, as it counts each adjacent building separately.

 [opaleyes-watch-and-architects-guild](https://boardgamegeek.com/thread/2237191/opaleyes-watch-and-architects-guild)
+> When my opponent replaces a building with a building which is one of the three buildings on my Opaleye's Watch card, Should I place that new building into my town?

+Yes.
+Whenever you place a building in your town it is considered to be constructed.
 [why-this-card-in-solo-is-discarded](https://boardgamegeek.com/thread/3304505/why-this-card-in-solo-is-discarded)

 [factory-s-cube](https://boardgamegeek.com/thread/2736550/factory-s-cube)
+> About the ressource cube put on the factory when built: are you allowed to switch to another ressource only once during the game or are you allowed to use this power again during the remainder of the game?

+As often as you wish.
+Just to be clear: you place one resource on the Factory when it is constructed.
+Whenever the Master Builder names this type of resource, you may place a different resource yourself, although you cannot make this change when you are the Master Builder.
+For example:
+(1) You construct the Factory and put a glass cube on it.
+(2) Player A is the Master Builder and names Wheat.
+You must Place Wheat.
+(3) Player B becomes the Master Builder and names Glass - you may play any resource.
+(4) You become the Master Builder and name Glass - you must place Glass.
+For the rest of the game, every time another player is the Master Builder and names glass, you may place a different resource or glass.

 [well-question](https://boardgamegeek.com/thread/2228080/well-question)
+>  Could I have multiple wells attached to one cottage.
+In other words could I build up to 4 wells per cottage if I wanted to?
+Or am I limited to one well per cottage?

+Yes, you can build four wells near to a cottage.
+It would give you 4 points in total from the combined wells.
+You can also build four cottages adjacent to a single well, earning you 4 points in total from that well.

 [feast-hall-and-inn-in-solo](https://boardgamegeek.com/thread/3358124/feast-hall-and-inn-in-solo)

 [is-opaleye-s-watch-only-3-buildings-or-3-building](https://boardgamegeek.com/thread/3103121/is-opaleye-s-watch-only-3-buildings-or-3-building)
+> Is Opaleye’s Watch only 3 buildings or 3 building types?

+Its a choice of 3 unique/different buildings, and place the token for those 3 buildings on the card.
+Then, if/when an opponent builds one of the chosen types buildings, they may remove that building from the card and place it in their town for free.

 [tiny-towns-obelisk-of-the-crescent-clarification](https://boardgamegeek.com/thread/2570960/tiny-towns-obelisk-of-the-crescent-clarification)
+> Can you build on any square with a resource cause afterall there is no building there.

+No. Obelisk says that you can build in *empty* squares.
+Squares with resources are not empty.
 [i-dont-want-to-tell-others-what-im-building](https://boardgamegeek.com/thread/2227907/i-dont-want-to-tell-others-what-im-building)

-[architects-guild-interaction-with-opaleyes-watch](https://boardgamegeek.com/thread/3214159/architects-guild-interaction-with-opaleyes-watch)
+> Are we supposed to be announcing what building we are trying to construct to the other players?

+You don't need to announce what you are building every time you place a material.
+You just announce what you will build once you have all pieces in place and they are ready to be replaced by the building.
+This is just in case someone wants to check whether or not all materials are placed in the correct order.
+Part of the fun is trying to guess what your friends are trying to build, so you can mess up with their materials [architects-guild-interaction-with-opaleyes-watch](https://boardgamegeek.com/thread/3214159/architects-guild-interaction-with-opaleyes-watch)

 [buliding-and-monuments-clarifications](https://boardgamegeek.com/thread/2321608/buliding-and-monuments-clarifications)